CLIENT WELCOME PACKET

 Seek Professional Support

 Managing ADHD as a business owner may require professional support.
-Consider working with a coach or therapist specializing in ADHD to develop personalized strategies for success.
-These professionals can provide guidance on managing stress, improving time management, and leveraging ADHD-related strengths in your entrepreneurial journey.
+Consider working with an ADHD coach or therapist specializing in ADHD to develop personalized strategies for success.
+These professionals can provide guidance on managing stress, improving executive function, and leveraging ADHD-related strengths in your entrepreneurial journey.

 Redefine Business Podcast